palewire/go-big-with-github-actions/docs/getting-started.md

 ## Get started on GitHub

 If you already have your own GitHub account, please log in.
-If you do not have oneplease create an account on [Github](https://github.com) and log in to the site.
+If you do not have one, please create an account on [Github](https://github.com) and log in to the site.

 Once you are logged into GitHub, create a new repository by clicking on the NEW button on top left corner or simply click this link [https://github.com/new](https://github.com/new).